I had often heard of this Monastery, the finest of its kind in the whole of Latium, with the exception of Fossanova.

 The name Casamari apparently originates from casa amara (bitter house), but it instead refers to Roman consul Gaius Marius who was born at Cereatae Marianae in the vicinity of Casamari.
 An ancient Roman bridge over a small stream was utilised to support a medieval aqueduct for the abbey.
 It was almost entirely destroyed by German troops in 1944.

 (left) Remaining wall of the early Benedictine monastery and columns from ancient Cereatae Marianae; (right) detail of the residence of the abbots above the entrance gate

-A Benedictine monastery was founded in 1035, but in 1152 Pope Innocent II called in Cistercian monks who designed an entirely new abbey.
+A Benedictine monastery was founded in 1035, but in 1152 Pope Eugenius III called in Cistercian monks who designed an entirely new abbey.
 The Abbatial Church was consecrated by Pope Honorius III in 1217, shortly after that of Fossanova, another Cistercian abbey in southern Latium.

 In 1430 Pope Martin V assigned the abbey to Cardinal Prospero Colonna, his nephew.
 Towards the end of the XVth century Cardinal Giuliano della Rovere (future Pope Julius II) commissioned a monk the compilation of Chartarium Casamariense, a history of the abbey.

 When I entered the courtyard and saw its façade I feared I should be disillusioned, for it promised but little, with its circular openings and broad flight of steps leading to the vestibuli.
-F. Gregorovius
+Here was a statue of Pius VI, and a tablet recording how that Pius IX had restored the Abbey to the patrimony of the Church.
+Gregorovius

 At the time of Gregorovius' visit the façade was decorated with baroque stuccoes.
-They were removed in 1951 and the façade was brought back to its original design as much as possible.
+They were removed in 1951 and the façade was brought back to its assumed original design.